Engoo Blog Language Tips

 • kB (kilobyte)

 But why does K mean 1000?
 Well, this goes back to ancient Greek.
-When French scientists were developing the metric system, they took “chilioi,” the Greek word for “thousand,” and turned it into the prefix “kilo-.”
+When French scientists were developing the metric system, they took “chilioi,” the Greek word for “thousand” and changed it into the prefix “kilo-.”

 M